House Cats

 If a stray cat comes to your door, you should check if it has a microchip in its neck.
 You should also be sure the cat does not belong to someone else – check the newspapers and missing pet notes in the neighborhood.
 If you take a stray cat to your home, the owner may appear one day, and you should be ready to give the cat back.
 If the cat is clearly feral, it may be too wild to be a pet.

-Before you take a cat you should really consider the fact a house cat lives approximately 12 years – some considerably longer.
 You should understand it is a long time commitment: you need to feed the cat, take it to regular vet-checks, and make sure it is taken care of during your holidays.
 It needs to be groomed, especially it is a long-haired cat.
 It needs company, and all the more so if it is your only cat.
 Be prepared to play with it, and show your affection to it regularly.

 And please have your cat neutered / spayed.
 An unneutered female cat can have 2-3 litter per year, and this means a lot of kittens during a cat’s reproductive age.
 You would not want to add to the misery of abandoned, starving or mistreated cats.
 The best would to have an indoor cat – the cat faces many risks outdoors: injuries, fights, diseases.
 Its life span is a lot longer indoors.